paul-tqh-nguyen/facebook_friend_prediction/README.md

 # Facebook Friend Prediction

 This repository contains a machine learning model for predicting who would be friends in a social network.
-We use the empirically validate our findings via the [Facebook dataset](http://snap.stanford.edu/data/egonets-Facebook.html) from [SNAP](http://snap.stanford.edu/index.html).
+We empirically validate our findings via the [Facebook dataset](http://snap.stanford.edu/data/egonets-Facebook.html) from [SNAP](http://snap.stanford.edu/index.html).

 A summary of our findings can be found at https://paul-tqh-nguyen.github.io/facebook_friend_prediction/.